mpaulweeks/bookmarks-jekyll/_posts/2018-05-11-edh-changes-karoo.md

   <auto-card-image>Crush of Tentacles</auto-card-image>
 </div>

-The most reliable way to reset the bounce is will mass bounce.
-It hits everything but lands, whereas even cards like <auto-card>Hour of Devastation</auto-card> fail to answer <auto-card>Darksteel Ingot</auto-card> or <auto-card>Purphoros, God of the Forge</auto-card>.
+The most reliable way to reset the board is mass bounce.
+It hits everything but lands, whereas even cards like <auto-card>Planar Cleansing</auto-card> fail to answer <auto-card>Darksteel Ingot</auto-card> or <auto-card>Purphoros, God of the Forge</auto-card>.

-My few permanents are cheap Exploration effects, easy to replay.
-The bounce also becomes permanent "removal" when I can line them up with a wheel.
+My few permanents that would get bounces are cheap Exploration effects, and are quick to replay.
+Mass bounce also becomes permanent "removal" when I can line it up with a wheel.

 ## Cutting the Old Removal